 Map out a marketing strategy.
 How will you spread the word to drive traffic and, more importantly, sales?
 Consider advertising mediums like social media, e-commerce platforms like Shopify, search engine optimization, email newsletters and blogging.
 Having an initial marketing plan, which you can adapt as needed, is key.

 Project startup and operational costs.
-Register your business, buy any needed equipment, and build a website—these will all cost money upfront.
-Make a list of one-time startup expenses, and estimate ongoing monthly costs of internet service, product materials, online advertising spend, transaction fees, accounting software, etc. Identify how you will fund these expenses.
+Register your business, buy any needed equipment, build a website, and if necessary, work with an ERP development company so as to develop the custom software you will need to keep your business booming.
+These will all cost money upfront, so make a list of one-time startup expenses, and estimate ongoing monthly costs of internet service, product materials, online advertising spend, transaction fees, accounting software, etc. Identify how you will fund these expenses.

 Establishing An Online Presence